theodo/TheodoEvolutionLegacyWrapperBundle/README.md

 Prerequisites
 -------------

-This version requires at least Symfony 2.4 (we haven't tested it with other versions of the Symfony 2 framework yet).
+This version requires at least Symfony 2.4.
+It has been tested with Symfony 3.4.

 Documentation
 -------------